leabittm/academic-kickstart/content/authors/admin/_index.md

 - icon: envelope
   icon_pack: fas
   link: 'mailto:lea.bittmann@imj-prg.fr'  # For a direct email link, use "mailto:test@example.org".
+# Link to a PDF of your resume/CV from the About widget.
+# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+- icon: cv
+  icon_pack: ai
+  link: files/cv.pdf

 #- icon: twitter
 #  icon_pack: fab
 # link: https://twitter.com/GeorgeCushen